blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `links` keyword specifically allows constraints in the case of having a set of links.
 Here the link set can be ordered or unordered (default).

+Some existing JSON Schema keywords have been repurposed with slightly different meaning:

-`description` for Link Types add semantic meaning to a link, which could be encapsulated in a vocabulary specification for the meta schemas.
+The `description` keyword for Link Types add semantic meaning to a link (which could be encapsulated in a vocabulary specification for the meta schemas).

+The `name` keyword acts the same way `title` does in conventional JSON Schemas.

 For the most part, we're using existing JSON Schema keywords, but it would be preferable to look into defining these additions as Vocabularies or otherwise integrate them into a JSON Schema validator used for the proposed system.